Back

 In this guide, we will provide an overview of the main living costs for international students in Canada, including housing, food, utilities, transportation, and entertainment.

-Rent is one of the biggest contributors to living costs for international students in Canada, and it can vary greatly depending on the student's location and accommodation type.
+Rent is one of the biggest contributors to living costs for international study in Canada, and it can vary greatly depending on the student's location and accommodation type.
+Opening a bank account would be very essential as well.
 Here is a detailed overview of the cost of rent for international students in Canada:

 Rent